Ty France Player Props: Mariners vs. Angels

-On Monday, Ty France (on the back of going 2-for-5) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Tuesday, Ty France (coming off going 1-for-5 with a double and an RBI) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
 First pitch is at 9:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5) against the Guardians.
+He had a one-hit showing in his last game (1-for-5) against the Angels.

 Ty France Game Info & Props vs. the Angels